ESR14 – Computational AV/Cyclist Interaction Models

 To address the research objectives for this project, we performed three experiments to understand the mechanism of interaction between cyclists and vehicles at intersections:

 Study 1: field data collection.
-In this study, we collected interaction events from a real intersection in Gothenburg, Sweden. this data was used to determine the important factors affecting cyclists crossing decisions.
+In this study, we collected interaction events from a real intersection in Gothenburg, Sweden.
+These data were used to determine which are the most important factors affecting the decision for cyclists to cross an intersection (Mohammadi et al., 2023).

-Study 2: bike simulator experiment. in this experiment, we used a bike simulator to recreate the interaction scenario with an AV at an unsignazlied intersection.
-In this study, we tested some important parameters (visibility conditions and time to arrival at the intersection) on cyclists’ behavior.
+Study 2: bike simulator experiment.
+In this experiment, we used a bike simulator to recreate the interaction scenario with an AV at an unsignalized intersection that resembled the one where we collected the field data.
+In the experiment, we tested some important parameters (visibility conditions and time to arrival at the intersection) on cyclists’ behavior (Mohammadi et al., 2024).

-Study 3: driving simulator (ongoing). in this experiment, we aim at analyzing drivers’ behavior when encountering cyclists at an unsignalzied intersection. this data was collected at TME during my secondment.
+Study 3: driving simulator.
+In this experiment, we analyze drivers’ behavior when encountering cyclists at an unsignalized intersection.
+We used a driving simulator at TME facilities to create the interacting scenario with a bike.
+These data were collected at Toyota Motor Europe during my secondment.

 Results